tebatalla/css-friends/README.md

 In `./css/01-header.css` set the default font weight, family and size on the `body` tag.
 If you set up your reset correctly, these styles will nicely trickle down to all child elements going forward.

 The next step is to analyze the screenshots.
 You want to start thinking of everything as being contained in boxes.
 We see an outer red box that expands to the full width, with inside it a fixed width box.
 On the left you see the "App Academy Friends" logo heading, and on the right a list of links.
-Think about how you can express these meanings using semantic tags.
-First write your HTML, then lay out your CSS selectors.
-Remember to use classes to label things appropriately.
+How would you express these meanings using semantic tags?

+Let's look at [this list][tags] of tags.
+I'd suggest using the `<header>`, `<nav>`, `<h1>`, `<ul>` and `<li>` tags to express our structure.
+Go ahead and write the skeleton in HTML.

+Now add text and links.
+As you'll be adding dummy links throughout this project, I recommend using a pound sign as the href: `<a href="#">`.
+That will prevent a page reload.

+Now that we have some structured markup in place, let's add some nice classes as hooks to select.
+Start by adding an outer `.header` class, for the full bar.
+Then add a `.header-nav` class for the fixed width container inside.

+With these classes in your HTML, jump to the `./css/01-header.css` file and make an outline of all the classes you added as selectors.
+Now go fill them out with actual styles.
+Make small changes, immediately refreshing in your browser to see the changes.
+Your understanding will grow by experimenting!

 To center a smaller block element inside a larger block element, you'll want to set its left and right margins to `auto`.
 Since block elements cannot sit next to each other normally, you're going to need floats.
 Whenever you float, you will need to clearfix.
 It's OK to float things inside of floated things.

-As you'll be adding dummy links throughout this project, I recommend using a pound sign as the href: `<a href="#">`.
-That will prevent a page reload.
+You'll want to float your logo `<h1>` to the left, and the `<ul>` list of links to the right.
+To get the individual `<li>` next to each other you'll want to float those left.

 It can be helpful to give elements a temporary background color, to see their appearance while debugging.

 As you put paddings in place, remember that usability is important.
 We want large click targets.
+Make your links `block` elements and add padding to them.
 Also do not forget the hover states, this is important and gratifying feedback for the user.

 Pixel perfect?
 Do not move on before calling over a **TA** to check your work!